 G&E’s environmental litigation group represents sovereigns and public entities, as well as individuals and businesses significantly injured by the misconduct of industrial polluters, gas and utility companies, and chemical manufacturers and suppliers.
 The group focuses on natural resource damages caused by the production and distribution of hazardous chemicals as well as environmental catastrophes arising out of the negligence of corporations.

 G&E’s environmental litigation group recently represented the City of Baltimore and Baltimore County, Maryland in litigation against Monsanto arising out of its production, marketing, distribution, and sale of polychlorinated biphenyls (PCBs), resulting in widespread environmental contamination, including substantial impairment of major waterbodies.
-Baltimore and Baltimore County are serving as class representatives in a proposed nationwide class action on behalf of municipalities dealing with longstanding PCB contamination issues, recovering $650 million on behalf of the proposed class.
-Additionally, G&E reached a $52 million settlement with Monsanto on behalf of the District of Columbia related to PCB contamination of public waterbodies, as well as a $23.6 million pending settlement on behalf of the State of New Mexico.
+Baltimore and Baltimore County are serving as class representatives in a proposed nationwide class action on behalf of municipalities dealing with longstanding PCB contamination issues.
+A $550 million settlement on behalf of the proposed class remains subject to verification.
+Additionally, G&E reached a $52 million settlement with Monsanto on behalf of the District of Columbia related to PCB contamination of public waterbodies, as well as a $23.6 million settlement on behalf of the State of New Mexico.

 G&E obtained a $143 million settlement in a class action representing residents and businesses harmed by the catastrophic gas explosions in Merrimack Valley, Massachusetts, caused by the negligence of Columbia Gas and NiSource.
 The Firm served as court-appointed Co-Lead counsel and Chair of the Insurance Committee in this litigation.
 The Firm also represents victims of the Paradise, California Wildfires, which devastated lives of thousands of people and destroyed thousands of buildings—plaintiffs allege that the wildfires were sparked by aging, unsafe electrical infrastructure maintained by Pacific Gas & Electric.
 G&E recently filed a class action lawsuit on behalf of a group of local businesses devastated by catastrophic dam failures in Michigan that caused major flooding and forced mass evacuations in locations across Midland, Gladwin and Saginaw Counties.
 The lawsuit against the dams’ owners alleges years of failure to maintain the structures.